 Download Mission, migrants and refugees – theological reflection.

 National Refugees Welcome Board – #refugeeswelcome

 Citizens UK has set up a website to help co-ordinate a civil response to the refugee crisis in Europe, including local campaign groups and training, encouraging and supporting fostering and adoption of refugees, mentoring and befriending, and finding housing.
 The ‘Board’ brings together leading faith groups, educational organisations, unions and private sector leadership.
-Initial members include Bishop Paul Butler (Church of England), Bishop Pat Lynch (Catholic Bishops Conference) and Rev Lynn Green (Baptist Union of Great Britain).
+Initial members included Bishop Paul Butler (Church of England), Bishop Pat Lynch (Catholic Bishops Conference) and Rev Lynn Green (Baptist Union of Great Britain).
 Find out more from #refugeeswelcome.